MarcFrankfurt/Bioweb3D/README.md

         // 	"chain" : true,

-(The axes names in the display window can be overwritten with six custom labels in each direction.
+(The axes names in the display window can be overwritten with custom labels in each direction e.g. the values in that direction 1981 2010, 9 65, 0 160,000.
 Double click to close input field.)

 **2.2) Load the arrest-cluster.jason file into the software**